manjiri07/Manjiri-Portfolio/project_wireframes.md

 ![New Wireframe 12 copy](https://user-images.githubusercontent.com/30089420/74623755-e1a2e900-5113-11ea-97ad-c54823a9192d.png)

 I was unable to get Maternal Mortality data for different races for the past years.
-It would have definitely been an intersting comparison.
+It would have definitely been an intersting visualization to compare the trends in maternal mortality based on race over the years.

 ### A Very Rough Outline in Shorthand
 [Link to Page]()